- Adrenal Cancer

 A doctor may find early cervical cancer, or cells that could become cancerous, during a Pap test.
 A doctor may do a physical exam and a digital rectal examination to check for anal cancer.
 Other ways to diagnose this disease include inspecting the area with a special scope or removing cells to examine under the microscope.

-To diagnose lung cancer, a doctor may obtain images of your lungs with an X-ray, or CT or MRI scan.
+To diagnose lung cancer, a doctor may obtain images of your lungs with an X-ray, CT, or MRI scan.
 Blood tests may also be helpful.
 The doctor may analyze mucus, fluid, or tissue from your lung.

-Doctors may treat Kaposi’s sarcoma with anti-HIV drugs.
+Doctors may treat Kaposi sarcoma with anti-HIV drugs.
 Other treatments include surgery, chemotherapy, and radiation.

 Treatment for AIDS-related lymphoma may include the use of anti-HIV drugs, chemotherapy, and radiation.
 Treatment for cervical cancer often begins with a small procedure to remove the cancer.
 In some cases, chemotherapy, radiation, and/or surgery to remove the uterus and other tissues may be necessary as well.
 Surgery, chemotherapy, and radiation are also used to treat anal and lung cancers.

 Preventing infection from HIV will prevent AIDS-related malignancies.
 Important steps include:

 Not sharing needles or syringes with other people

 Not sharing toothbrushes or razors with other people

 Not coming into contact with other people's blood